-A. The bat, if made of hardwood, shall be in one piece, laminated from sections of hardwood bonded together with adhesive in such a way that the grain directions of all the pieces are essentially parallel to the length of the bat.

-B. The bat may also be made of aluminum or other metal tubing, ceramic, fiberglass, graphite, bamboo or be a composite bat.
-C. The angular-handled and water-filled bats are legal, as are the bats with oval shaped handles.

-EFFECT Sec.
-1 A-C When a bat DOES NOT meet specifications as defined, has flat spots or pronounced dents, or , if in the umpire's judgement the bat has been tampered with, the umpire shall remove the bat from the game.
+- A. The bat, if made of hardwood, shall be in one piece, laminated from sections of hardwood bonded together with adhesive in such a way that the grain directions of all the pieces are essentially parallel to the length of the bat. - B. The bat may also be made of aluminum or other metal tubing, ceramic, fiberglass, graphite, bamboo or be a composite bat. - C. The angular-handled and water-filled bats are legal, as are the bats with oval shaped handles. - EFFECT Sec.
+1 A-C When a bat DOES NOT meet specifications as defined, has flat spots or pronounced dents, or , if in the umpire's judgement the bat has been tampered with, the umpire shall remove the bat from the game. - D. The official bat must be made with a solid handle, which is not necessarily made of the same material as the rest of the bat, and may also have an insert at the barrel end.

-D. For safety reasons, bats containing TITANIUM are not approved by Slo-Pitch National and are illegal.
-The illegal bat ruling will apply.

-NOTE: Slo-Pitch National will continue to enforce the ruling that Titanium bats so labeled, are illegal.
-It should be noted that some bat manufacturers are not properly labeling the bats and, as a consequence, it is the position of SPN that the use of any bats not properly labeled may, however, be unsafe and SPN cautions and recommends against their use.
-SPN will not be responsible for any problems of any nature whatsoever caused by the use of such bats and all Slo-Pitch players are put on notice that they are playing or attending any game or event at their own risk on this issue.

-E. The official bat must be made with a solid handle, which is not necessarily made of the same material as the rest of the bat, and may also have an insert at the barrel end.
 It must conform to the same dimensions of length, weight and diameter as relates to hardwood bats.
 The knob portion must be welded, or mechanically attached to the bat by the manufacturer.
-A manufactured composite bat is considered a legal bat and must conform to the same dimensions of length, weight and diameter as relates to hardwood bats.

-F. Authorized bat manufacturers shall mark their products with "OFFICIAL SOFTBALL" or words to that effect.

-G. Warm-up bats must be of one piece construction and must have a safety grip.
+A manufactured composite bat is considered a legal bat and must conform to the same dimensions of length, weight and diameter as relates to hardwood bats. - E. Authorized bat manufacturers shall mark their products with "OFFICIAL SOFTBALL" or words to that effect. - F. Warm-up bats must be of one piece construction and must have a safety grip.
 The bat must be marked "OFFICIAL WARM-UP BAT".
 One or two official softball bats or one warm-up bat or one warm-up bat and one official softball bat may be used for purposes of warming-up in the on deck circle.
-Nothing may be attached to a bat such as a do-nut, fan, etc., when loosening up.

-H. Pine tar or any other type of adhesive substance is allowed to be used by a batter as long as there are no markings from this substance beyond the 15 inch legal taping.

-I. An altered bat is a bat that has had its physical structure changed in such a way to improve the distance factor or cause an unusual reaction on the ball.
-For example: replacing a metal bat handle with a wooden or other type of handle or inserting material inside the bat.

-J. Wrapping more than two layers of tape around the grip of a bat, painting a bat on the grip or barrel area, or attaching a flare or cone grip to a bat, shall be considered as an illegal bat.
-A bat may be painted at the top or bottom, or engraved on the barrel with the player's initials for identification purposes only.

-K. It is the responsibility of all players to know whether their bat has been altered or is on the nonapproved bat list.
+Nothing may be attached to a bat such as a do-nut, fan, etc., when loosening up. - G. Pine tar or any other type of adhesive substance is allowed to be used by a batter as long as there are no markings from this substance beyond the 15 inch legal taping. - H. An altered bat is a bat that has had its physical structure changed in such a way to improve the distance factor or cause an unusual reaction on the ball.
+For example: replacing a metal bat handle with a wooden or other type of handle or inserting material inside the bat. - I. A bat may be painted at the top or bottom, or engraved on the barrel with the player's initials for identification purposes only. - J. It is the responsibility of all players to know whether their bat has been altered or is on the nonapproved bat list.
 If a bat is not listed on the approved or non-approved bat list, then it shall be considered a non-approved bat.

 NON-APPROVED BATS: The batter is out and ejected from the game if he enters the batter's box with a non-approved bat (see non-approved list).
 In addition, the coach/manager is ejected as well.
 ALTERED BATS: Any player who is found playing with an altered bat will be suspended for a minimum of 3 years from SPN sanctioned events.
 Any altered bat found before the start of the game, and if the SPN representative cannot establish who the owner of the altered bat is, then the coach/manager will be suspended for a minimum of 3 years from SPN sanctioned events.
 SPN will not be responsible for any problems of any nature whatsoever caused by the use of non-approved and/or altered bats.